Excel-projects/Script-Help/README.md

 <img align="left" src="Images/ReadMe/header10.png">

 This Add-In is used for cleaning & creating a script for batch loading records into SQL Server, Oracle, Documentum, Markup or Markdown Languages.
 The functionality within the ribbon allows a quick way of preparing a bulk data load.
 Otherwise, the requests can be both time-consuming and error prone.
+It is written in 3 different versions as a VSTO Add-In in C# and VB.NET as well as a VBA Add-In.

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/AnthonyDuguid/1.00)
 [![Join the chat at https://gitter.im/ScriptHelp](https://badges.gitter.im/ScriptHelp/Lobby.svg)](https://gitter.im/ScriptHelp?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)